SBS has launched a three-year incubator program to support the development of emerging screenwriters from underrepresented backgrounds.

 Details on applying for the Emerging Screenwriter’s Incubator will be released in the coming weeks.
 Each participating state and territory screen agency will reach out to local networks and from June, the selection process will begin, with placements at production companies from July 2021.

-An SBS spokesperson told IF it is in active discussions to have Screen Tasmania and Screen Territory to also be as part of this initiative, in order to facilitate opportunities for emerging screenwriters from Tasmania and the Northern Territory.
+An SBS spokesperson told IF it is in active discussions to have Screen Tasmania and Screen Territory also be a part of this initiative, in order to facilitate opportunities for emerging screenwriters from Tasmania and the Northern Territory.